tgraupmann/UnityWebGLSpeech/README.md

 # UnityWebGLSpeech
-Unity WebGL Package for Speech Detection and Synthesis
+Unity WebGL Package for Speech Detection and Synthesis.
+[Online documentation](https://github.com/tgraupmann/UnityWebGLSpeech) is available.

 # See Also